-4 As of Decemb er 31,
+A As of December :

 20 18 2019

-(i in thous ands)
+(in tho usands)

 Accrued research and development \$ 28 \$ 846

 Accrued payroll and employee benefits 34 77

 Other accrued liabilities 42 55

 Total accrued liabilities \$ 1 04 \$ 978

 5. Convertible promissory notes

 On January 24, 2019, the Company entered into a Note Purchase Agreement with Perceptive Sciences Master Fund Ltd. and Perceptive Xontogeny Venture Fund, LP (collectively the "Holders"), for the issuance of convertible promissory notes (the "Notes") for an aggregate principal amount of \$8.0 million, net of issuance costs of \$20 thousand.
 The Company promised to pay the principal amount, together with guaranteed interest at the annual rate of 6%, with principal and accrued interest on the Notes due and payable on January 24, 2020 (unless converted under terms and provisions as set forth within the Agreement).